heysujal/todolist/README.md

-# todolistv2
+# Todolist App
-Made this as a part of web dev course
+Made this as a part of web development course.
+This project is made using EJS and NodeJS